-You can lock the VTAP100 so that its firmware and configuration cannot be changed.
-You can either do this in software, or simply disable the mass storage device in hardware., which is described in the VTAP Configuration Guide
+You can lock the VTAP reader so that its firmware and configuration cannot be changed.
+You can either do this in software, or simply disable the mass storage device in hardware.

 A software lock prevents changes but leaves the file system readable.
-A hardware lock means that the VTAP100 will no longer be detected as a USB mass storage device.
+A hardware lock means that the VTAP reader will no longer be detected as a USB mass storage device.
 (It will still behave as an HID keyboard device and, if enabled, the virtual COM port will behave as a composite USB device consisting of HID keyboard and USB virtual COM port.)

-You can use a hardware lock provided the jumper labelled LOCK (close to the MicroUSB connector) remains accessible on a VTAP100 OEM module.
+You can use a hardware lock provided that the jumper labelled LOCK (close to the MicroUSB connector) remains accessible.

 Connect a jumper across LOCK on the PCB to lock the device, preventing firmware or configuration changes via the mass storage device.
-(It may still be possible to update the firmware or configuration via the command interfaces of the virtual COM port or serial ports, if they are enabled.)
+(You may still update firmware or configuration via command interfaces, virtual COM port or serial ports, if they are enabled.)